beydah/beydah/README.md

 <details>
 <summary><h1>About Me (ENG)</h1></summary>

-## İlkay Beydah Sağlam | Computer Programmer
+## Ilkay Beydah Saglam | Computer Programmer
 Hello World!
 I am İlkay Beydah Sağlam, a final year student in the Computer Programming department at Nişantaşı University.
 This README file is prepared to provide information about my current learning status, ongoing projects, and areas where I am open to collaboration.

 ## 🌱 Currently Learning 🌱
 - I am deepening my knowledge in C, C++, C#, and Java languages.
-- Soon, I will start learning HTML, CSS, JS, TS, and PHP to develop projects in these languages as well.
+- Soon, I will start learning HTML, CSS, JS and TS to develop projects in these languages as well.

 ## 🔭 Currently Working On 🔭
 - I am developing various projects using C, C++, C#, Java, and Python.
 These projects help me enhance my programming skills and gain experience across different platforms.